 Coins are the most commonly held form of physical gold, after, of course, jewelry.
 The best options are the American Eagle, American Buffalo, and Canadian Gold Maple Leaf coins.

 When looking for a coin dealer, always seek one who offers the best bargain value.
 Albeit small, dealers charge premiums on coins above the spot gold price, meaning that you’ll be buying these coins at a price higher than the current market price of gold.
-In order for you to make money on your investment, the spot price of gold must increase enough to cover the premium you paid.
+To make money on your investment, the spot price of gold must increase enough to cover the premium you paid.
 This is why you should look for a dealer who is selling coins for the lowest premium.

 If you don’t want to buy physical gold, you may gain indirect exposure to gold through exchange-traded funds (ETFs).